Start by taking a prenatal breastfeeding class. There are On line classes are available for free.

 Breastfeeding is a unique experience with each new baby.
 It takes time for both of you to “get it right”.

 To “get breastfeeding right”, it is important to:

 - Hold your baby “skin to skin” for at least 60 minutes right after delivery and often during the days that follow

 - Put your baby to breast as soon as possible, the first hour is most important

 - Latch your baby correctly

 - Remove breastmilk frequently by hand expressing, even if your baby is feeding well.
 This milk can be fed to the baby by spoon.

-Giving commercial infant formula to a breastfed baby will reduce your breastmilk supply, giving expressed/pumped breastmilk is the better option.
+Giving commercial infant formula to a breastfed baby may reduce your breastmilk supply, giving expressed/pumped breastmilk is the better option.

-If you decide not to breastfeed or stop breastfeeding, it is possible to restart, but it will be difficult.
+If you decide not to breastfeed or stop breastfeeding, it is possible to restart, but it may be difficult.